-Finland & Sweden: Hot Saunas to Cold Swims, Wilderness Forests to Urban Fika (+ Reindeer Both Ways! ;) )
+Finland & Sweden: Hot Saunas to Cold Swims, Forests to Fika & Reindeer Both Ways! ;)

 If you’ve ever had a hankering to visit a Scandinavian country, follow that feeling!